How Flexible Is Fiber Optic Cable? Bend Limits, Tolerances & Real Numbers (2026)

 8.2 When to Specify G.657.A2 vs B3

 Default to G.657.A2 unless your installation has explicitly tight bends.
-A2 is fully spliceable to legacy G.652.D networks at zero loss penalty, costs about 5–10% more than G.652.D, and tolerates 7.5 mm bends - enough for almost every real-world MDU and FTTH drop scenario.
+A2 is fully spliceable to legacy G.652.D networks with negligible additional splice loss (typically < 0.1 dB per junction), costs about 8–12% more than G.652.D, and tolerates 7.5 mm bends - enough for almost every real-world MDU and FTTH drop scenario.

 Specify G.657.B3 only when you have a 5 mm or tighter routing constraint that B3 will solve and a bend-loss budget that can absorb a slightly higher per-bend loss.
-Common B3 use cases: dense data center cassette internals, customer-premises equipment patches with right-angle wall plates, robotics with continuous flex.
+Common B3 use cases: dense data center cassette internals, customer-premises equipment patches with right-angle wall plates, robotics with continuous flex, and FTTR invisible indoor cables at 90-degree doorframe corners.

 9. Frequently Asked Questions